matthewmueller/next-cookies/Readme.md

 ### Set a cookie:

 This library does not support setting cookies.
-However, here's how to do it in client-side code:
+However, this is how to do it in client-side code:

 ```js
 document.cookie = `foo=bar; path=/`;
 ```

 This sets a cookie named `foo` to the value `bar`.

-The `path` part is optional but usually what you wanted.
-You can also add an expiration date to make it go away at a specific time instead of wheever the browser is closed.
+The `path` portion is optional but usually desired.

+An expiration date may be appended (see below), otherwise the cookie will be deleted whenever the browser is closed.

 ### Delete a cookie:

 This library does not support deleting cookies.
-However, here's how to do it in client-side code:
+However, this is how to do it in client-side code:

 ```js
 document.cookie = `foo=; path=/; expires=Thu, 01 Jan 1970 00:00:01 GMT`;
 ```

-The date must be in the past.
 The value doesn't matter, although the `path` does.
+The expiration date must be in the past.

 ## Complete Example